 • Severe pain in the breast in the premenstrual period and during menstruation.
+It is called evelocal mastalgia.
+Upper outer quadrant bilate menstruation.
 It is called cyclical mastalgia.
 Upper outer quadrant, bilaterally is affected.

 • Clinical examination of the breast reveals a coarse, nodular, tender, lumpiness which is better felt with the finger and the thumb.
 Often, there are multiple, irregular, firm, nodularities palpable bilaterally, especially in the upper outer quadrants.
 Nipple discharge which is serous or green coloured may occur.